ipfs-inactive/docs/content/guides/concepts/dht.md

 In most DHTs, including IPFS's Kademlia implementation, the size of the buckets (and the size of the prefix), are dynamic.
 Buckets size growths and prefix size shortens when many nodes leaves the DHT, and vice versa. (/!\ or does it depends on the number of records and not the number of nodes?
 Is it at bucket level or DHT level?)

+### Peer lists

 Peers also keep connection to other peers to forward requests if the requested hash is not in their own bucket.

-If hashes are of lentgh n, a peer will keep n-1 lists of peers:
+If hashes are of length n, a peer will keep n-1 lists of peers:
 - the first list contains peers which ID have a different 1st bit.
-- the second list contains peer which have their first bits indentical to its own, but a different second bit
+- the second list contains peer which have their first bits identical to its own, but a different second bit
 - ...
-- the m-th list contains peer which have their first m-1 bits identical, but a differnt m-th bit
+- the m-th list contains peer which have their first m-1 bits identical, but a different m-th bit
 - ...

 The higher m, the harder it is to find peers which have the same ID up to m bits.
 The lists of "closest" peers typically remains empty.
 "Close" here is defined as the XOR distance, so the longer the prefix they share, the closer they are.
 Lists also have a maximum of entries k, otherwise the first lists would contain half the network, then a fourth, etc.

+### Using the DHT

 When a peer receives a lookup request, it will either answer with a value if it falls into its own bucket, or forward it to the closest peer it knows from the requested hash.
-the process goes on until a peer is able to answer it.
+The process goes on until a peer is able to answer it.
+(Does is it answer directly to requesting peer?
+Or does the answer takes the same path as the request? )
 A request for a hash of length n will take at maximum log2(n) steps.

-DHT's decentralisation provides advantages compared to a classic Key-Value store:
-- *scalability* as each node only needs to maintain mapping for a fraction of the Key-Value pairs.
-- *fault tolerance* via redunduncy, so that lookup are possible even if peers unexpectedly leave or join the DHT.
-- *load balancing* as requests are made to different nodes and no unique peers process all the requests.
-Additionaly, any request can be addressed to any peer.

-## The DHT of IPFS
+# The DHT of IPFS

-In IPFS Kademlia's DHT, keys are not hashes but multihashes: a generalisation of the cryptographic hashes containing also information about which hashing function was used, and the length of the hash.
+In IPFS Kademlia's DHT, keys are not hashes but multihashes: a generalization of the cryptographic hashes containing also information about which hashing function was used, and the length of the hash in bits.

 We use a DHT to lookup two types of objects (both represented by a multihash):
 - Content IDs of the data added to IPFS.
 A lookup of this value will give the peerIDs of the peers having this content.